-Goodwill was tested for impairment at December 31, 2018, and it was determined no impairment existed.
+Goodwill was tested for impairment at December 31, 2019, based on the entire Ackroo operations as a singular cash generating unit (CGU) and it was determined no impairment existed.
 No impairments of goodwill have been recorded historically.

 8. PROPERTY AND EQUIPMENT